 Becoming an authorized user on someone else’s credit card is a great, and simple, way to start rebuilding your credit.
 “You inherit their 10-year, perfect American Express credit history overnight,” Bovee says.
 Just make sure that it’s someone you trust and who is financially stable because if their credit history goes negative, yours can, too, he says.
 Likewise remember that how you use the card will impact the account holder’s credit (you do not need to receive the card for this to work).

 5. Keep your credit balances low.

-At 30 percent, the second biggest factor that makes up your credit score is your credit utilization, basically how much of a balance you’re carrying on your cards compared to your available credit.
-You should always keep your credit utilization under 30 percent, some experts recommend as low as 10 percent, but even better is to pay off your balance each month, especially after a bankruptcy.
+At 30%, the second biggest factor that makes up your credit score is your credit utilization, basically, that means how much of a balance you’re carrying on your cards compared to your available credit.
+You should always keep your credit utilization under 30%.
+Some experts recommend to keep it as low as 10%, but even better is to pay off your balance each month, especially after a bankruptcy.

 6. Take out a small loan.

 Going through a bankruptcy doesn’t mean you’ll never be able to get a loan again.
 You can get an FHA loan two years after bankruptcy, and sometimes a car loan with a 5-6% interest rate within a year, Bovee says.
 If you don’t have many accounts left, you might want to finance an affordable car or take out a small installment loan with a credit union to rebuild your credit history.

 A Chapter 7 bankruptcy stays on your credit report for 10 years, and Chapter 13 for seven, but taking small, smart steps like those above can help you start improving your credit as soon as your bankruptcy is over.